magic-YuanTian/SQLsynth/README.md

   - Based on PCFG (Probability Context-Free Grammar) and other rules to extract records from a specified database.
   - The probability distribution is configurable (e.g., increase the number of queries with WHERE clauses or those involving a specific column).
   - Syntax is customizable (e.g., support for user-defined SQL dialect).
+  - Filter by executing the SQL to ensure it is associated with meaningful execution results
   - 📦 --> A large amount of SQL queries (with a customized distribution) under the provided database
 - **SQL-to-Text Generation**
   - Convert SQL queries into NL questions